temporalio/documentation/docs/tctl/admin/db/index.md

   - db
 ---

-The `tctl admin db` command runs admin-level operations on a given database.
+The `tctl admin db` command runs administrator-level operations on a given database.

 ### Usage